SundongCandy/HKUST_VIS_Lab_coding_test_2019/README.md

 For Challenge 4, please first unzip the data from spotifys-worldwide-daily-song-ranking.zip.

-The solution for Challenge 4 is in solution.md.
+The solution of Challenge 4 is in solution.md.